websanova/websanova.github.io/_posts/2015-08-27-creating-a-new-package-in-laravel-5-part-3-config-and-asset-publishing.md

 If you navigate to your Laravel installation you should see the `config/websanova-demo/main.php` file now.
 There you can overwrite any parameters.

-Note that if you keep running publish it will not replace the file.
+**Note:** If you keep running publish it will not replace the file.
 To get a fresh copy of a particular file you will need to remove the file first and then run `vendor:publish` again.

 ## Publishing Views